Useful InformationHere is a short list about what to bring, what to expect and other things that you might want to know.

 Iceland’s landscapes offer a wide variety of landscape, ranging from rough rocky mountain passes to smooth and wide heath land, flowery meadows, swamps and stony deserts.
 The sure footed Icelandic horse is perfectly fit to carry us even through difficult terrain.
 Our aim is to find the remotest spots that remain beyond the reach of any vehicle or hiker.

 Although our priority is riding, we might reserve some time to visit interesting sites in case they are reachable from our camp like geysirs, waterfalls or hot water pools.
 There is usually no entrance fee for natural wonders in the Icelandic mountains, it might however come in handy to have a small stash of Icelandic Kronas, in case you want to visit swimming pools in the civilized areas.

 All guests must have adequate medical and travel insurance.

-We reserve the right to change the route of the tours if needed based on conditions of the riding trails, amount of water in the rivers and other factors that can affect the safety of guests and horses
+We reserve the right to change the route of the tours if needed based on conditions of the riding trails, critical weather conditions, amount of water in the rivers and other factors that can affect the safety of guests and horses